Department of History

 My first monograph, Communities in Contrast explores how and why rural communities developed in the mid nineteenth century, and demonstrates what a northern market town and its rural hinterland can tell us about village differentiation, exploring how and why rural communities developed in what was chiefly an industrial region and how the relationship between town and country affected rural communities.

-Other research interests and publications examine the contrasting experience of agricultural workers including agricultural labourers and farm servants, the role of the hiring fair, housing conditions and wages, unrest and protest; the relationship between town and countryside; and knowledge networks.
+Other historical research and publications examine the contrasting experience of agricultural workers including agricultural labourers and farm servants, the role of the hiring fair, housing conditions and wages, unrest and protest; the relationship between town and countryside; and knowledge networks.

 • HOLLAND.
 S., 2022.
 'Promoting and Accelerating the Progress of Agriculture': A Case Study of Agricultural Societies in the Doncaster District, South Yorkshire, England.
 In: YVES SEGERS AND LEEN VAN MOLLE, ed., Agricultural Knowledge Networks in Rural Europe, 1700-2000 Boydell and Brewer.